gsoft-inc/wl-web-configs/CONTRIBUTING.md

 1. Run `pnpm changeset` and follow the prompt.
 For versioning, always follow the [SemVer standard](https://semver.org/).
 2. Commit the newly generated file in your branch and submit a new Pull Request(PR).
 Changesets will automatically detect the changes and post a message in your pull request telling you that once the PR closes, the versions will be released.
 3. Find someone to review your PR.
-4. Merge the Pull request into master.
+4. Merge the Pull request into `main`.
 A GitHub action will automatically trigger and update the version of the packages and publish them to [npm]https://www.npmjs.com/).
 A tag will also be created on GitHub tagging your PR merge commit.

 ### Troubleshooting